JuliaPoo/Collection-of-CTF-Writeups/RARCTF-2021/Mini-A3S/README.md

     xkey_const2.append(s)
 ```

-This gives a total of about `135 + 33 = 168` linear constraints on `kr`, still about `48` constraints short of the `216` goal.
+This gives a total of about `135 + 33 = 168` linear constraints on `kr`.
+That's still about `48` constraints short of the `216` goal.

 ## Scavaging the known pt-ct pairs for 54 linear constraints.

-This is where the bulk of my time was spent solving this challenge: Scraping for enough constraints to proceed.
+This is where the bulk of my time was spent solving this challenge: Scraping for enough constraints from the pt-ct pairs.

 We'll start by defining the areas of interest.
 These areas are where we'd correlate the output of our affine model and the actual A3S output to derive more constraints.
 I've found 2 areas of interests, each giving `27` constraints.
 There are more areas, but the areas I've chosen make implementation really easy: